defano/wyldcard/README.md

  `choose`           | Sent to the current card when the tool selection changes; passes the tool name and number as arguments, for example, `choose "Brush", 7`
- `closeCard`        | Sent to the current card when navigating away from it `deleteCard`       | Sent to the current card just before it is removed from the stack `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu and menu item name as arguments to the message, for example, `doMenu "Edit", "Undo"`
+ `closeCard`        | Sent to the current card when navigating away from it `deleteCard`       | Sent to the current card just before it is removed from the stack `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu name and menu item name as arguments, for example, `doMenu "Edit", "Undo"`
  `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)